6 Ways To Remove Cigarette Smells From Furniture

 Incorporating secondhand furniture into our homes is a great way to keep things green, but sometimes the smells that come along with them can really give you the blues.
-If Uncle Harold’s desk is just too good to pass up (unlike his chain smoking habit), worry not—there are at least a few things you can do to get rid of that cigarette smell from furniture.
+If Uncle Harold’s desk is just too good to pass up (unlike his chain smoking habit), worry not—there are a few things you can do to get rid of that cigarette smell from furniture.

-1. Ah, the beauty of baking soda.
-Either in a container or sprinkled on directly (and vacuumed out later), baking soda is amazing when it come to absorbing smells.
+Either in a container or sprinkled on directly (and vacuumed out later), baking soda is amazing when it comes to absorbing smells.

-2. No baking soda?
-No problem.
 Grab some used coffee grinds instead—just make sure not to stain any of the surfaces.
-Best use this in a container and for your non-fabric-finds.
+The best use of this is in a container and for your non-fabric-finds.

-5. Painted perfection.
 It really isn’t a sin to paint wood, though some of you might disagree.
-Painting furniture is a great way to breathe new life into an old design, and it also does a fabulous job at suppressing smoke-stink.
-Make sure to clean the surfaces well beforehand (try a baking soda vinegar paste) followed by a light sanding/wipe down for maximum adhesion.
+Painting furniture is a great way to breathe new life into an old design, and it also does a fabulous job at suppressing smoke stink.
+Make sure to clean the surfaces well beforehand (try a baking soda vinegar paste), followed by a light sanding/wipe down for maximum adhesion.

-6. Pros and consumables.
-If we are talking about upholstered items you can always have the piece professionally cleaned, or you can sneak a little vodka into a spray bottle and mist it.
-This trick also works wonders on clothing, and is a great alternative to chemical products like Febreze.
+If we are talking about upholstered items, you can always have the piece professionally cleaned, or you can sneak a little vodka into a spray bottle and mist it.
+This trick also works wonders on clothing and is a great alternative to chemical products like Febreze.